oracc/oracc-rest/README.md

 Additionally, this starts the server in development mode, so any changes to the code should be picked up automatically and make the server restart.

-## Calling ORACC's web server search functionality
+## Calling Oracc's web server search functionality

 ### Endpoints
-The search can be accessed at the `/search` endpoint of a server running ElasticSearch and the ORACC web server in this repo, e.g.:
+The search can be accessed at the `/search` endpoint of a server running ElasticSearch and the Oracc web server in this repo, e.g.:
 ```
 curl -XGET localhost:5000/search/water
 ```